-For which young people is the work school conceived?
+For which young people is the work school designed?

-The work school specifically supports learners who need more support in the traditional subject catalogue of the cantonal lesson board.
+The work school specifically supports pupils who need more support in the traditional subject catalogue of the cantonal lesson plan.

 What are the key characteristics of the work school?

-Learners receive a regular certificate from the elementary school of Canton Schwyz.
+Pupils receive a regular certificate from the elementary school of the Canton of Schwyz.

-What opportunities are there for learners from the work school?
+What opportunities are there for pupils from the work school?

-Successful work school pupils can take up an apprenticeship within the scope of the Federal Diploma of Vocational Education and Training (EFZ).
-If this turns out to be too demanding, an apprenticeship within the scope of the Federal Certificate of Vocational Education and Training (EBA) can be completed.
-If integration into the labour market is not yet possible or prudent, there is the possibility of a combined bridge offer.
-The following connecting solutions are frequently selected:
+Work school pupils who perform well can take up an apprenticeship within the scope of the Federal Diploma of Vocational Education and Training (EFZ).
+If this proves to be too demanding, an apprenticeship within the scope of the Federal Certificate of Vocational Education and Training (EBA) can be completed.
+If integration into the labour market is not yet possible or prudent, there is the possibility of a combined bridging offer.
+These follow-up opportunities are often chosen:

 - Retail assistant in various industries